The Savoy Period

 THE SAVOY PERIOD - 12TH CENTURY TO 1536

 The Savoy dynasty furthered their conquests of the Pays de Vaud until their domination spanned two-thirds of the territory which makes up today’s French-speaking Switzerland.
-Since the Counts had to move around to govern and liaise with their subjects, they appointed a castellan to take up permanent residence at the castle and handle their affairs.
+Since the counts had to move around to govern and liaise with their subjects, they appointed a constable to take up permanent residence at the castle and handle their affairs.

 Chillon was gradually cast aside by the Savoy court in favour of other castles.
 In 1436, Amadeus VIII attempted to revive the castle before being summoned to the papacy under the name Felix V. He sent his master architect, Aymonet Corniaux – a carpenter tasked with building maintenance across Chablais and the Pays de Vaud – to carry out major works and modify the defence mechanisms on top of the towers and ramparts.
 These plans were short-lived and Chillon would be left derelict until the arrival of the Bernese in 1536.